sinamov/VoC-Analytics-Platform/README.md

 # Voice of Customer (VoC) Analytics Platform

-This is an end-to-end Agentic-AI-NLP web app that builds a "Voice of Customer" (VoC) analytics platform.
+This is an end-to-end Agentic-AI-NLP project that builds a "Voice of Customer" (VoC) analytics platform.
 The application uses a custom-trained AI agent to analyze customer feedback for technical aspects, sentiment, and classification, and presents the findings in an interactive web dashboard.

 ## Features